-By combining academic background with extensive field experience, the Associate in Applied Science (A.A.S.) degree program in Chemical Dependency Counseling at FLCC educates and trains you to work as a counselor with alcoholics and addicts.
-The program prepares you to take the Chemical Dependency Counseling examination and utilizes the technically advanced Educational Technology Classrooms and videos.
+By combining academic background with extensive field experience, the A.A.S.
+Chemical Dependency Counseling degree program at FLCC educates and trains you to work as a counselor with alcoholics and addicts.
+The program prepares you to take the chemical dependency counseling examination and utilizes the technically advanced educational technology classrooms and videos.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to demonstrate: